 If your phone is stolen and access gained, some apps (such as contacts, email, cloud drives, and social networks) will spill your secrets as soon as they're launched.
 You can set individual passwords for sensitive apps with an app lock installed.
-You've probably realized that this might prove inconvenient in some scenarios, but overall, it is a good security option.
+You've probably realized this might prove inconvenient in some scenarios, but overall, it is a good security option.

 4. Install an anti-theft app

 Tools that detect a change in circumstance can initiate an anti-theft alarm.
-For example, if a phone is taken off charge, moved, or the SIM card changed without authorization can trigger an alarm.
+For example, if a phone is taken off charge, moved, or the SIM card changed without authorization, it can trigger an alarm.
 Such apps typically feature the option to disarm the alarm or even send it silently, advising a nominated contact (or all of them) that the phone has been stolen.